Skip to main content

 Creating Email Templates

-Create a new email template by sending HTML content:
+Create a new email template by sending HTML content.
+The subject field is now required at creation time.

 Content-Type: text/html